guilhermodaguiar/guilhermodaguiar.github.io/README.md

 > I am the start of my Journey as a Junior Full Stack Developer and I have learnt a lot.

-### About me
+## About me

 - First of all a Father, Husband and a creative soul that enjoys Music and Art.
 I was born in Apoera.
 A small native town in Suriname 🇸🇷.
 I moved to Aruba 🇦🇼 at  age of 4 and at 22 I moved to the Netherlands 🇳🇱 where I started my life with my family.
-I live in Utrecht, which is the fourth biggest city in the Netherlands after Amsterdam, Rotterdam and Den Haag (The Hague).
+I live in Utrecht, which is the fourth biggest city :city_sunset: in the Netherlands after Amsterdam, Rotterdam and Den Haag (The Hague).
 I like the city life, especialy through all seasons especially autumn :fallen_leaf: , which is beautiful when the leaves start falling.
 But somethimes it is good to get out of the city to enjoy a hike and get to my zen moment.
 - :coffee: My Love for Coffee has been at a high.
 I am a sucker for a good cappuccino in a small coffee tent.
 If You are ever in Utrecht check out [Koffie en Ik](https://koffieenik.nl)
 - :curry: I enjoy taking my time to cook although recently i have not been much in the kitchen.
 - :chart_with_upwards_trend: Investing time in stocks.
 Learning about companies and enjoying the learning pattern.